alejandrochang/StudyGuideNotes/misc.md

 # MISC

+###What is memoization?
+Is a conecpt of keeping a memo of intermediate results so that you can utilize those to avoid repetetive calculations.
+(Mostly used in the context of recursion).

 ### Whats the difference between dynamic typing as oppesed to static typing?
 In dynamic typing you can declare a variable without declaring its type, which will only be derived at run time.
 JavaScript has dynamic typing will a language like Java has static typing.